tamton-aquib/duck.nvim/README.md

 hatch function support a strategy to pass to override the current one.

-for example, the following strategy always push the dock to the right:
+for example, the following strategy always push the duck to the right:
 ```lua
 local always_right_strategy = function(positions) -- {col = <val>, row = <val>}
     return {col = positions.col + 1, row = positions.row}